Pick an armful of fresh words from the poet tree.

 Choose tiny clinging bees that sting.

-Choose fragile leaves that swing when you breathe on them.
+Choose agile leaves that swing when you breathe on them.

 Staunch stalks that do not budge.

-Throw them in a vase so that they go where they want to go,
+Throw them in a vase so that they fall where they want to go,

 then rearrange to suit your fancy.